thegworld/gtx-browser/docs/webapps/how-to-create-webapp-integration-tests.md

 ## Contact the team

-To contact the team for help, send an email to pwa-dev@chromium.org and/or post on #pwas on Chromium Slack.
+To contact the team for help, send an email to pwa-dev@chromium.org and/or post on #pwas on GTx Browser Slack.

 [cuj-spreadsheet]: /chrome/test/webapps/data/critical_user_journeys.md
 [cuj-actions-sheet]: /chrome/test/webapps/data/actions.md